wlonk/arcadia/rules/index.md

 duty to play these characters faithfully and honestly, to pursue their dreams and to face their fears.

-Divide the tarot cards into two piles: the major arcana, and the minor arcana.
-The major arcana are used for casting spells, while the minor arcana are used for mundane matters.
-After any exchange where you use cards from either pile, shuffle that pile back together.
-So, after a magical ritual, all the major arcana you've played will get shuffled back into the major arcana pile.
-After a mundane argument, all the minor arcana used will be shuffled back into the minor arcana pile.
+After any exchange where you use the cards, shuffle them back together.

 The tokens should be of two clearly different varieties, one used for _role tokens_, the other used for _passion tokens_.
 The former represent how well